dabeaz-course/practical-python/Notes/03_Program_organization/02_More_functions.md

 >>>
 ```

-They also can't conflict with variables found elsewhere.
+Locals also can't conflict with variables found elsewhere.

 ### Global Variables

-Functions can freely access the values of globals.
+Functions can freely access the values of globals defined in the same
+file.

 ```python
 name = 'Dave'